teambit/docs/docs/installing-components.md

 Bit supports CommonJS API for consuming components as packages.

-To install components with npm or yarn we first need to configure `@bit` as a scope registry.
+To install components with npm or yarn we first need to configure `@bit` as a [scoped registry](https://docs.npmjs.com/misc/scope#associating-a-scope-with-a-registry).
 Bit does it by default as part of the `bit login` process.

-## Configuring Bit as a scoped registry for NPM and Yarn

-> **Note**
->
-> Bit does this step automatically after a successful `bit login`.

-To configure [scoped registry](https://docs.npmjs.com/misc/scope#associating-a-scope-with-a-registry) we use the `npm config` command.
+To configure the registry manully, use the `npm config` command.

 ```bash
 npm config set '@bit:registry' https://node.bit.dev